kodadot/subwork/docs/why-did-we-choose-bled.md

 ![karawanke_mountains](pics/karawanke_mountains.png)

 - Bled has superior **air-quality and nature equanimity** with lots of hike opportunities close to mountains around.
 Existing in nature helps you to **faster recharge and recover** your mental wellbeing, especially after exhaustive hackathons and conferences.
-- It's not overcrowded place to live, it's silent and calm, Bled is small village with approximately 2000 citizens.
+- It's **not overcrowded place to live**, it's silent and calm, Bled is small village with approximately 2000 citizens.
 - lot of options of [sport activities to do](./sports-activities-around-bled.md) to grow your body and soul.
 - Bled has amazing medieval [history](https://en.wikipedia.org/wiki/Bled), which we highly reccomend to read.
 - [yangwao](https://twitter.com/yangwao) been living in Bled since October 2021 and found it pretty well balanced place for wellbeing, with close reach to Ljubljana, Austrian Mountains, Italian Dolomites and sea side of Croatian-Italian Istrija.